Gluten Free Ricotta Gnocchi with Quick Tomato Sauce Recipe

 Bring a large pot of salted water to a boil and drop a big spoonful of the batter into the boiling water (I use a 1-tablespoon ice cream scoop).
 Cook until it swells and rises to the top, about 2-3 minutes.
 With a slotted spoon, remove from the water and gently push it with your finger.
 If it falls apart, you need to add more potato starch to your batter.
 Repeat until one gnocchi comes out perfect.
 At this point, prepare the sauce, reserve about 1 cup of the cooking water and keep the rest of the cooking water warm until time to cook the remaining gnocchi.

 Heat a large skillet over medium heat and add the olive oil.
 Add the onions and crushed red pepper and cook until the onions are soft and translucent, about 7 or 8 minutes.
 Add the garlic and cook for 2 minutes.
 Add the drained tomatoes and break them up with a spatula into rough chunks.
-Add ¼ cup of reserved cooking water.
+Add ¼ cup of reserved cooking water and the reserved sauce from the can of tomatoes.
 Raise the heat and bring to a boil.
 Turn the heat down and simmer for 15 minutes.
 Blend the sauce either with an immersion blender or in a regular blender until almost smooth but not pureed.
 If blending in a regular blender, remove the plastic insert from the top and hold a kitchen towel over the top to keep it from exploding.
 If the sauce is too thick, add a little more of the reserved cooking water.
 Return the sauce to the pan and stir in the chopped basil.
 Taste the sauce and adjust seasoning with salt and pepper if needed.
 Keep warm while cooking the gnocchi.

 Return the large pan of salted water to a boil.
 Drop the gnocchi batter into the boiling water with either a large spoon or small ice cream scoop – do this in 2 or 3 batches so there are only about 8-12 gnocchi in the pan at a time.
 Cook until the gnocchi swell and float to the top, about 2 to 3 minutes.
 Remove with a slotted spoon, spider skimmer or mesh strainer with a long handle.
 Blot with a clean tea towel and place on a plate.
 Keep warm until all the gnocchi are cooked.